 Don’t hold your smartphone the way you normally would.
 Turn it through 90 degrees and shoot your video as landscape.
 Most YouTube users hate vertical video, and although the YouTube player now supports vertical video some people may find it a turn-off.

-Use the rear good quality camera on your smartphone if you want to get the best looking video clips possible.
+Use the rear decent quality camera on your smartphone if you want to get the best-looking video clips possible.
 However, using the rear camera comes with a problem, you can’t see yourself on your phone’s display to check everything looks good.
 For methods to help you frame yourself, check focus and exposure read the two articles below.

 This tip is more about your presentation.
 When someone takes your photo with a normal camera it’s natural to look at the center of the camera, because that’s usually where the lens is.

 The reason you need to look at the lens is that you will then appear to be looking at the viewer.
-If you look at the middle of the smartphone you’ll appear to be looking past the viewer, as if checking out something that’s behind them.
-That’s not going to help you rapport and a connection with the viewer.
+If you look at the middle of the smartphone, you’ll appear to be looking past the viewer, as if checking out something that’s behind them.
+That’s not going to help you establish a rapport and a connection with the viewer.

 If you want to use the native camera app on your smartphone that’s OK.
 But you will get better results by using a more professional video camera app.
 FiLMiC Pro, Moment, and MAVIS are my three go-to video apps.